ONSdigital/application-profile/README.md

 ★ you can publish CSV on the web (with an open license) This means you can make CSV data available on the web, in whatever format, but with an open license, so as to be Open Data.
 Consumers can look, search, store, change data and share the data with anyone they like.
 As a data publisher, an organization knows that CSV is simple to publish and does not need to constantly explain to others that they can use the data.

-★★ CSV is a machine-readable table.
-CSV can be madeavailable as machine-readable structured data, for example, an excel spreadsheet instead of an image scan of a table.
+★★ CSV is a machine-readable format.
+CSV can be made available as machine-readable structured data, for example, an excel spreadsheet instead of an image scan of a table.
 The users of 2-star open data can do anything they do with a 1-star data plus directly processing it with proprietary software and exporting it into another structured format.
 However, that type of data is still locked up because users depend on proprietary software to be able to get the data out of a document.

 ★★★ CSV is non-proprietary.
 Users don’t require proprietary software package in order to analyze CSV, (CSV) format that stores tabular data in plain text.

-★★★★  CSV does not conform to a ★★★★ Web data format.
+★★★★  CSV does not conform to a 4th star Web data format.
 Identifiers cannot be used to denote things, and people cannot talk about resources unambiguously.
 Overlapping with the FAIR Guiding Principles, CSV data is not Findable.
 The first step in (re)using data is to find them.
 Metadata and data should be easy to find for both humans and computers, CSV does not have Metadata capabilities.
 Machine-readable metadata are essential for automatic discovery of datasets and services,

 ★★★★★ CSV data needs to able to be linkied to other data to provide context, which is not the case.
 CSV data need to be Interoperable in order to be integrated with other data.
 In addition, the data need to interoperate with applications or workflows for analysis, storage, and processing.
 Interoperability is the third principle, the "I" part of the FAIR Guiding Principles.
 With the help of the W3C standards and Linked Data principles, data publishers link their data to other people’s data to provide context.
 This is the prerequisite for getting the fifth star for Linked Open Data, according to Sir Berners-Lee.
 In order for data to provide context it needs to be linked.

+The shortcomings of CSV mentioned above prompted a W3C working group set out to provide recommendations for working with CSV on the Web.
+This “CSVW” standard provides a way to resolve the problems with CSV.
+CSVW is a standard for describing and clarifying the content of CSV tables.

+CSVW metadata can be used to drive a user interface for users to discover metadata.
+Linked data is not a specification, it is a set of practices for providing a data infrastructure of shared data across the web.
+Linked data provides us with the opportunity to exploit open data on the web, in applications.

+Linked data is powered by technologies such as RDF,OWL,SKOS, and SPARQL.
+CSVW standard is used to make a machine-readable definition of how to interpret the a CSV file, this is done by a JSON file.
+.

 ## Specifications used